dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - Model-based learning Is expensive to plan over long horizons
 - Model-based methods have historically struggled to outperform simpler model free methods in continuous control tasks.
 - MPC optimizes a trajectory over a short, finite horizon due to immense cost of long-horizon planning.
-- MPC can be extended to approximate globally optimal soluitions by using a terminal value function that estimates discounted return beyond the planning horizon
+- MPC can be extended to approximate globally optimal solutions by using a terminal value function that estimates discounted return beyond the planning horizon
+- However, obtaining an accurate model and value function can be challenging
 -